-Although the differential voltage may not exceed the limits given, the common mode voltage on the logic pins may be equal to the supply voltages without causing damage to the circuit.
-For proper logic operation, however, one of the logic pins must always be at least 2V below the positive supply and 3V above the negative supply.
+Although the differential voltage may not exceed the limits given, the common-mode voltage on the logic pins may be equal to the supply voltages without causing damage to the circuit.
+For proper logic operation, however, one of the logic pins must always be at least 2V below the circuit and 20 (cheen the careting comparison) the positive supply and 3V above the negative supply.